tessercat/daoistic-book/blog/ants-part-2/content.md

 Bólè trained them,
 Wángliǎng harnessed them,
 an enlightened master called for them.
-He did none of the work of training or harnessing, but he drove them a thousand miles, admired by every expert charioteer.
+He did none of the work of training or outfitting, but he drove them a thousand miles, admired by every expert charioteer.